NVIDIA/cutlass/media/docs/programming_guidelines.md

 shared memory region and reduce overall shared memory capacity.
 Developers should carefully note that C++ `union` rules require that they only access the most recently written ("active") member of the `union`; this differs from C rules.

+For host to device ABI compatibility, inheritance from a class is only permitted if the superclass is unique to the child class.
+This is most easily achieved by templating the parent class by the child class (CRTP).

 ### Loop Unrolling

 CUTLASS requires tiles of data to be stored in registers for high-bandwidth access.
 Simultaneously, high-throughput math instructions